-- > Employment Equality Acts 1998-2015 - > Safety, Health and Welfare at Work Act 2005 - > FAQs on Health and Safety Authority website meeting.
+Workplace conversations happen all the time and are essential to everyday business.
+For the most part, they are the normal day-to-day engagements you would expect.
+With some staff working remotely or on a blended basis, conversations may be held online or by phone, while others may be more suited to a face-to-face meeting.
 Depending on the issue, give consideration to the most appropriate means of communication.
-Issues may arise which need be handled in a sensitive manner and could give rise to the need for a difficult workplace conversation e.g. interpersonal difficulties between staff members, a personal hygiene issue, problems relating to alcohol/drugs dependency or gambling etc. At times, you may need to speak with a staff member about their performance.
+Issues may arise which need be handled in a sensitive manner and could give rise to the need for a difficult workplace conversation, e.g. interpersonal difficulties between staff members, a personal hygiene issue, problems relating to a dependency on alcohol / drugs / gambling.
+At times, you may need to speak with a staff member about their performance.
 Please note, dealing with underperformance is outside the scope of this guide and separate guidelines exist as to how to approach these conversations.
 See the Useful Resources at the end of this section for further detail.